Top in Scotland for Environmental Science

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.

-A minimum of a UK 2.2 honours degree (or non-UK equivalent) in a biological, environmental or physical science, geography, or other relevant subject.
-We also consider applicants with degrees in other disciplines who are clearly motivated by the programme and have some relevant work experience.
+A UK 2:1 honours degree (or international equivalent), in a biological, environmental or physical science, geography, or other relevant subject; applicants with a 2ii (or equivalent), particularly with some relevant experience, may also be considered.
+We also consider individuals with degrees in a wider range of disciplines who are clearly motivated by the programme and have some relevant experience.

 Please enter your country to view country-specific entry requirements.